Vman45/lessons/REDUX-README.md

 first import
 ```
 import { connect } from "react-redux";
+import { // any action you want to dispatch in this component  } from "../actions";

 ```
 then send the state and the action the this component through props using this functions